samvrlewis/xv6-network/network/notes.md

 * The addressable DMA space seems to be 0x4000 to 0x7fff for a NE2000 card operating in 16 bit mode but this doesn't appear to really be documented in the datasheet.
 It is in the datasheets for some NE2000 'clones' (http://www.davicom.com.tw/userfile/24247/DM9008-DS-F02-930914.pdf) and is widely used in driver code.
   * PSTART and PSTOP only have the most significant 8 bits of the 16 bit address written to so this equates to 0x40 to 0x80 (as the stop address)
   * Seems usual to give a few pages (~6?) for the transmit buffer and to save the rest as a receive buffer

+## DMA
+* To read from the DMA, set the 16 bit remote start address in RSAR0 and RSAR1 and a byte count into RBCR0, RBCR1.